1903–1929 Harley-Davidson Models | Early Era Singles, Twins & JD Reference

 VIN Information

 Early Harley-Davidson engine numbers were not standardized in the same way as later VIN systems.
 From 1903 through 1915, the model system is primarily numeric.
 Beginning in 1916, year-based identification with lettered model designations becomes more recognizable.
 For this reference, the source data has been normalized into year-first lines so it reads consistently with the later-era pages and the VIN decoder.
-Primary Models on this page are V-twins and later twin families, while singles and horizontally opposed twins are grouped under Other Models.
-For complete engine number decoding, see the Harley-Davidson VIN decoder and serial number guide.
+Primary models on this page are V-twins and later twin families, while singles and horizontally opposed twins are grouped under Other Models.
+For complete engine-number decoding, see the Harley-Davidson VIN decoder and serial number guide.
+To place decoded machines within the full range of production, use the Harley-Davidson Model Reference 1903–1969.

 1903 Harley-Davidson Models